willchenxa/Api.AccountTransactions/README.md

 - GET Transactions: get all transactions
 - POST Transactions: add a new transaction item
-- PUT Transaction: modify a transaction with transaction ID
+- PUT Transaction: modify a transaction with transaction Id